A burst pipe is a sight that most homeowners don’t wish to see due to the extensive repairs, leaks and general inconvenience that follows.

 Burst Pipe–Detected!

 Burst pipes are a serious issue that needs to be addressed as soon as you spot the obvious signs.
-After all, water damage can quickly become a major issue and threaten your home’s integrity and your family’s safety.
+After all, water damage can quickly become a significant issue and threaten your home’s integrity and your family’s safety.

 Finding and repairing broken pipe fittings quickly will save plenty of money on the water bill and repairs caused by water damage.
 Of course, this requires you to be mindful of your plumbing system’s health and note any potential issues that may arise.